 Hamilton College is a coeducational, residential liberal arts community whose members value and seek intellectual and cultural diversity.
 The College encourages respect for political, religious, ethnic, racial, physical, generational, sexual and affectional, and intellectual differences, because such respect promotes free and open inquiry, independent thought, and mutual understanding.
 The College complies with all relevant State and Federal laws on non-discrimination, and is an affirmative action/equal opportunity employer.
-The Executive Assistant to the President, Hamilton College, Clinton, NY 13323, (315) 859-4106, is the person responsible for coordinating the College's efforts to comply with Title IX of the Education Amendment of 1972, and Section 504 of the Rehabilitation Act, as well as its procedures for dealing with harassment on the basis of gender, race, sexual/affectional orientation, disability, ethnic origin, and religion.
+The Senior Associate Dean of Students/Title IX Coordinator, Hamilton College, Clinton, NY 13323, (315) 859-4802, is the person responsible for coordinating the College's efforts to comply with Title IX of the Education Amendment of 1972, as well as its procedures for dealing with harassment and discrimination on the basis of age, gender or gender identity, race, color, national origin, sexual and affectional orientation/association, military or veteran status, marital status, mental/physical disability, genetic information, ethnic origin, religion, or any other characteristic protected by law.